 - Reducing the assimilation of important minerals

-Processed soy foods also have large amounts of aluminum from the high pressure processing system which its toxic to the nervous system and has been questioned in harming fertility.
-Well I could go on and on with more studies and negative results of ingesting soy during pregnancy or any other time in life, but I support you doing your own research to come to your own conclusions.
-As I am biased, I want everyone to be as healthy and happy as they can so all of my studies and research will lean that direction.
+Processed soy foods also have large amounts of aluminum from the high-pressure processing system, which is toxic to the nervous system and has been questioned in harming fertility.
+Well, I could go on and on with more studies and negative results of ingesting soy during pregnancy or any other time in life, but I support you doing your own research to come to your own conclusions.
+As I am biased, I want everyone to be as healthy and happy as they can, so all of my studies and research will lean that direction.

 What would be good to eat to boost fertility that does not include soy products or any other products that are harmful to my reproductive system?

 - Dr. Mercola’s Soy Articles Huge amount of important soy info.